Camp Death III in 2D!

 Camp Death III in 2D! is a Canadian horror comedy spoof movie, based on the Friday the 13th film series.
 On February 15, 2019, the film was released digitally via Amazon Prime.

 Plot

-It's been three years since Camp Crystal Meph was shut down after the murderous rampage of Johann Van Damme was put to an end by a foul-mouthed puppet.
-With Johann safely locked up in the asylum, the camp is re-opened as a rehabilitation center for the criminally insane.
-Crystal Meph is run by a team of grossly unqualified counselors, including the head counselor, Todd, a hopeful wimp ready to burst into tears at a moment's notice; his verbally abusive Uncle Mel, who keeps getting attacked in the face by the same damned squirrel; Todd’s love interest, Rachel, a traumatized survivor of Johann's previous massacre; and Barry, a wheelchair user who is the target of way too many handicap jokes.
+It’s been three years since Camp Crystal was shut down after the rampage of Johann Van Damme was put to an end by a puppet.
+With Johann locked up in the asylum, the camp is re-opened as a rehabilitation center for criminals.
+Camp Crystal is run by a team of unqualified counselors, including the head counselor, Todd, his abusive Uncle keeps getting attacked in the face by a squirrel.
+Todd’s love interest Rachel a survivor of Johann's previous rampage.